akncreative/Adaptivist/README.md

 <h3>Assumptions</h3>
 <pre>
+    1. Application is only capable of reaidng one file at a time.
+Exccetion is thrown when no or multiple arguments are found.
-    1. Texts are case-sensitive and considering same words are different in lower and upper cases( eg: True and true)
+    2. Texts are case-sensitive and considering same words are different in lower and upper cases( eg: True and true)
-    2. Only considering a-z, A-Z and 0-9 as valid characters and removing all other characters
+    3. Only considering a-z, A-Z and 0-9 as valid characters and removing all other characters
 </pre>